hftools/hftools/README.rst

 The hftools.plotting package adds new projections to matplotlib to simplify plotting of complex numbers, e.g. db, real, imag, mag, groupdelay.
 Some automation has also been included for the axis labels.
-If the first axis in a plotted ValueArray has the unit Hz then the x-axis will be labelled "Frequency [Hz]".
+If the first axis in a plotted hfarray has the unit Hz then the x-axis will be labelled "Frequency [Hz]".